 Motivating, Mobilizing, and Mentoring others to Live Life in a Passionate Pursuit of God.

 A fine WordPress.com site

-The random ruminations of a man on the run--running to win people to Jesus Christ (I also am prone to shamelessly brag on my perfect grandchildren).
+The random ruminations of a man on the run.
+The goal is to run this race of life well, encouraging as many as I can along the way, and to eventually meet my Lord and Savior, Jesus Christ and thank Him for the trip.
+(I am also prone to shamelessly brag on my perfect grandchildren.)